g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

   ],
 };
 ```
-You can adjust the `input`, `output`, and `plugins` configurations based on your project requirements.
+You can adjust the `input`, `output`, and `plugin` configurations based on your project requirements.

 ### Preprocessing with PostCSS
-Rollup can, in addition, be facilitated by preprocess duties in `PostCSS` plugins with the help of `rollup-plugin-postcss`.
+Rollup can, in addition, be facilitated by preprocessing duties in `PostCSS` plugins with the help of `rollup-plugin-postcss`.
 Included in `autoprefixer` or `cssnano` are some possible PostCSS plugins that can be used for this purpose, such as vendor prefix handling and optimizing your CSS code.

 Here is an example configuration we can use to include `autoprefixer` and `cssnano`: